Pometry/Raphtory/docs/source/Analysis/analysis-explained.md

-As an example from our prior code snippets the {scaladoc}`com.raphtory.sinks.FileSink` saves the results of each partition as separate files to a directory.
+As an example from our prior code snippets the {scaladoc}`com.raphtory.sinks.FileSink` saves the results of each partition as separate files in a directory.
 This directory is the only argument required when creating the {scaladoc}`com.raphtory.sinks.FileSink` object and passing it to the query:

 ```scala